Apache Kafka: Part 1 - Why Event Streaming Matters

 Event Storage: Kafka stores streams of data durably, allowing consumers to reprocess past messages at any time.

-Flexibility in Use Cases: Kafka is versatile, finding applications in logging, metrics collection, real-time analytics, and more.
+Flexible: Kafka is versatile, finding applications in logging, metrics collection, real time analytics, and more.

 What Kafka IS NOT